CTC (TV station): Opening night

 By the end of April 1962, both the studio and transmitter was completed and the first test patterns were transmitted.
 On 23 May 1962 at 5:45pm, the first live test transmission took place with the Safety Bureau Officer, Senior Constable T. A. M. Cooper presenting a 13-minute public service announcement on the proper use of fireworks.

 Although CTC 7 commenced transmission at 6pm on 2 June 1962 with various program promotions and a documentary on the construction of the CTC studios, the official opening was not to take place until 7pm — as well as Postmaster-General Charles Davidson, CTL chairmen A. T. Shakespeare, Sir Patrick McGovern and station manager George Barlin also assisted with the opening proceedings.
 An introduction to CTC's on-screen personalities was followed by a news summary.
 Viewers were then treated to a film of the Queen's Birthday Procession from the military barracks at Duntroon (filmed earlier that day), followed by an hour of variety with The B.P.
 Super Show hosted by Margaret Fonteyn.
 The detective series Michael Shayne made its premiere on CTC then a kinescope of the opening ceremony was screened.
-The first night's programming concluded with an epilogue and a preview of the following day's programmes before ending transmission at 10:30pm.
+The first night's programming concluded with an epilogue and a preview of the following day's programs before ending transmission at 10:30pm.

 Welcoming the neighbours

 On 18 December 1962, CTC-7's first television rival, ABC-3, commenced broadcasting in Canberra.
 CTC manager George Barlin welcomed the arrival of the new station, which would viewers in the area would have a 'complete television service'.
 Mr Barlin pointed out there had been a great enthusiasm for television in the Canberra area, with around 42% of homes owning or renting a television within six months of the commencement of local television services.

-CTC relayed its first programme to another station on 11 October 1964, with a simulcast transmission of an Olympic Games presentation by RVN-2 in Wagga.
+CTC relayed its first program to another station on 11 October 1964, with a simulcast transmission of an Olympic Games presentation by RVN-2 in Wagga.
 Olympic Games reports were received at the new ABC-3 studios in Canberra, which was connected to ABN-2 Sydney via coaxial cable.
 The video-taped footage was then prepared for screening by CTC-7 that evening.
 RVN-2 installed new receiving equipment to repeat a clear signal from Canberra.